 Heliotrope likes sufficient water and well-drained soil, but it is quite a tough plant and seems to survive our summer heatwaves fairly well.
 It will flower best in a sunny spot.
 It benefits from regular deadheading of spent blooms and a harder prune around September.
 I have seen heliotrope trained as a standard plant.
 In suburbs with severe frosts, heliotrope may be burnt in winter.
 Like many shrubby perennials, the plant will eventually become tired and woody: then it is best to replace it with a new specimen.
 It can be a bit tricky to propagate from cuttings, in my experience!

+Please be aware that this plant is toxic to dogs.
 Note that another species, Heliotropium amplexicaule, commonly known as blue heliotrope, is a serious invasive weed in rural areas, and should not be cultivated as a garden plant.

 Heliotropium belongs to the family Boraginaceae.